The School for Designing a Society and Patch Adams MD invite you to construct your humanism!

 We welcome participants from the variety of caring fields, in whatever role the participant plays (for example, in education, we welcome the participation of teachers, students, family).
 We are especially eager to create a multi-generational community, so teenagers from age 17 on and are invited to apply, as well as older adults.

-Join us for three weeks in West Virginia where we'll offer starting concepts, experiential exercises, community living, creative projects, humanitarian clowning, wide-ranging discussions.
+Join us for this online intensive where we'll offer starting concepts, experiential exercises, community living, creative projects, humanitarian clowning, wide-ranging discussions.

 Gesundheit hosts events focused on education—at the site of the future hospital and elsewhere.